iammortimer/TN-ERC20-Gateway/README.md

         "privateKey": "<private key to the ETH address definend above>" },
     "waves": {
-        "gatewayAddress": "<Waves address of the gateway>",
+        "gatewayAddress": "<TN address of the gateway>",
         "gatewaySeed": "<seed of the above devined address>", "fee": <the fee you want to collect on the gateway, calculated in the proxy token, e.g., 0.1>, "assetId": "<the asset id of the proxy token on the Waves platform>",